 Cirrhosis of the liver refers to scarring of the liver which results in abnormal liver function as a consequence of chronic (long-term) liver injury.

-Non-alcoholic fatty liver disease (NAFLD) is a very common disorder and refers to a group of conditions where there is accumulation of excess fat in the liver of people who drink little or no alcohol.
-The most common form of NAFLD is a non serious condition called fatty liver.
+Non-alcoholic fatty liver disease (NAFLD) is a very common disorder and refers to a group of conditions where there is an accumulation of excess fat in the liver of people who drink little or no alcohol.
+The most common form of NAFLD is a non-serious condition called fatty liver.
 In fatty liver, fat accumulates in the liver cells.
 Although having fat in the liver is not normal, by itself it probably does not damage the liver.
 A small group of people with NAFLD may have a more serious condition named non-alcoholic steatohepatitis (NASH).
 In NASH, fat accumulation is associated with liver cell inflammation and different degrees of scarring.
 NASH is a potentially serious condition that may lead to severe liver scarring and cirrhosis.

 What is NASH?

 Hemochromatosis is a common form of iron overload disease.
 Primary hemochromatosis is an inherited disease.
-Secondary hemochromatosis is caused by alcoholism, anemia and other disorders.
-This extra iron is toxic to the body and can damage organs, lead to illness or even death.
+Secondary hemochromatosis is caused by alcoholism, anemia, and other disorders.
+This extra iron is toxic to the body and can damage organs, lead to illness, or even death.

 Hepatitis A is a contagious liver disease that results from infection with the Hepatitis A virus.
 It can range in severity from a mild illness lasting a few weeks to a severe illness lasting several months.
 Hepatitis A is usually spread when a person ingests fecal matter — even in microscopic amounts — from contact with objects, food, or drinks contaminated by the feces, or stool, of an infected person.